Straumann: History

 The history of the Straumann Group has three distinct eras and spans more than half a century.
-It began in the village of Waldenburg, Switzerland in 1954 with the foundation of a research institute bearing the name of its founder, Dr Ing.
+It began in the village of Waldenburg, Switzerland in 1954 with the foundation of a research institute bearing the name of its founder, Dr. Ing.
 Reinhard Straumann.

 1954–1970: Between Watchmaking and Medtech

 Between 1954 and 1970, the company specialized in alloys used in timing instruments and in materials testing.
 Among Straumann's renowned inventions in this period were special alloys that are still used in watch springs today.
-A breakthrough in the use of non-corroding alloys for treating bone fractures prompted Dr Fritz Straumann to enter the fields of orthopedics and dental implantology, which began the second phase of the company's history.
+A breakthrough in the use of non-corroding alloys for treating bone fractures prompted Dr. Fritz Straumann to enter the fields of orthopedics and dental implantology, which began the second phase of the company's history.

-1954

-In the small town of Waldenburg, at the foot of the Swiss Jura, Reinhard Straumann founds the "Dr Ing.
+1954In the small town of Waldenburg, at the foot of the Swiss Jura, Reinhard Straumann founds the "Dr. Ing.
 R. Straumann Research Institute AG".

-1960

-The Swiss Association for the Study of Internal Fixation (AO/ASIF) is looking for a company that is capable of providing materials for internal fixation implants – Dr H.C.
+1960The Swiss Association for the Study of Internal Fixation (AO/ASIF) is looking for a company that is capable of providing materials for internal fixation implants – Dr. H.C.
 Fritz Straumann, son of the company's founder, gets in touch.